jihongeek/jihongeek/README.md

 #### Q2.
 What are you interested in?

-A : Nowadays, I'm interested in making cool(design and its operation) websites and learning new technology.
+Nowadays, I'm interested in making cool(design and its operation) websites and learning new technologies.

 #### Q3.
 What skills do you have?